How to Stop Your Cat from Biting and Scratching

 - Fear or redirected aggression: Many owners have been victim to this type of aggression, which occurs when a cat is already in an overstimulated/scared state and someone intervenes.
 For example, your cat may be attempting to back away, she may look ready to dart off or she may be hissing or growling in warning, says Dr. Miller.
 The best thing to do when your cat is in this mode is to not get involved (unless of course you feel your cat is in danger and you need to protect her).
 On the other hand, whether defensively or offensively aggressive, a cat may occasionally redirect its aggression onto an unintended target nearby.
 “For example, if a cat is having an aggressive encounter with an intruder cat in its territory and its owner intervenes, the cat may strike at or bite the person, inflicting collateral damage,” says Dr. Miller.

-- Incorrect Reading of Cat's Signals: Cats, just like humans, have different moods and they communicate these moods to us through their ears, eyes, tails, body position, voice, and fur.
-If your cat is in a mood where he/she doesn't want to be played with or bothered he or she will let you know.
-The tail might be lashing, the ears might be back etc. If you disregard what your cat is saying and try to pick up a cat or pet a cat who isn't in the mood you might find yourself receiving a little bap, hiss or scratch.
-The best thing to do to minimize such situatons is to better communicate with your cat and learn to read what he/she is saying.
-If you do that you will know when your cat wants love and attention and when he/she just wants to be left alone.
+- Human Error (AKA Incorrect Reading of Cat's Signals): Cats, just like humans, have different moods and they communicate these moods to us through multiple ways.
+If your cat doesn't want to be played with or bothered, in one way or another he will let you know.
+One frequently misread message is a cat who rolls onto its back.
+“A cat who does not want to be interacted with may roll onto its back, freeing its back legs to inflict some serious damage if it’s approached,” said Dr. Miller.
+“The act of rolling over is sometimes mistaken by a person for a sign that the cat wants a belly rub, and the result can be a painful raking of the hand or arm with the back claws.”
+The best thing to do to minimize such situations is to better communicate with your cat and learn to read what he is saying.
+If you do that you will know when your cat wants love and attention … and when he just wants to be left alone.